Deadlyelder/elements-docker/README.md

 # elements-docker

-Docker image that runs the elements sidechain in container for easy scaling.
+Docker image that runs the elements sidechain in container for easy scaling. _Modified from old Docker code; author unknown_

 ## Requirements